Homemade Energy Bars

 oven hot point ariston

-• Reposition the obtained bars on the baking pan, and bake again for another 10/15 minutes, turning them halfway through cooking.
+• Reposition the obtained bars on the pan, and bake again for another 10/15 minutes, turning them halfway through cooking.

 storage and tips